 Last week, I was on Pittsburgh Today Live (that’s my home town) talking about how to pack a school lunch your child will

-actually eat.
-You can watch the segment here (let me know what you think!), but I wanted to include all my tips in a post too, so you can access them quickly anytime. (affiliate links below)
+actually eat, but I wanted to include all my tips in a post too, so you can access them quickly anytime.

 KEEP IT ORGANIZED AND INVITING

 I love all the options that are available for lunch boxes now and you can totally use them to your advantage no matter what your price point is.
 When choosing a lunch box for your child, the one thing I want you to consider is getting a box with built in compartments that naturally keeps everything separate.
 This is a picture of the one my oldest son uses, which is a PlanetBox.
 It is on the higher end price wise, but for good reason.
 This baby is awesome, lots of compartments that keeps food separate, it’s stainless steel, and the whole thing can totally go into the dishwasher.
 I LOVE it!